carlinyuen/BrowserTabRecorder/README.md

  - Can take screenshots of the tab.
  - Can take screencapture video of the tab.
  - Can take screencapture gif of the tab.
- - Options page for gif and video capture.
+ - Options page for gif and video capture, auto-download.

 ## License
 MIT